DefinetlyNotAI/Test_generator/CONTRIBUTING.md

 ## Guidelines for Modifications 📃

-When making modifications to the Logicytics project, please adhere to the following guidelines to ensure consistency and maintainability:
+When making modifications to the Exam-Generator project, please adhere to the following guidelines to ensure consistency and maintainability:

 ### Documentation and Credit